ericwood8/TimeEntryServer/README.md

 to connect to the **MS SQL Server** database.

 IMPORTANT - 1) Run the TimeEntryServer solution in Visual Studio.
 This drives everything else.
-  2) Change the "SQL Connection String" so it will work in your environment (see DB repo for details).
+  2) Change the "SQL Connection String" in 3 spots so it will work in your environment (see DB repo for details).

 ![ClickHere](https://github.com/user-attachments/assets/dff45eef-31ef-4e78-9416-44e5dd0db30b)
 ![Employees](https://github.com/user-attachments/assets/9d1aade3-7e04-4732-ad37-224c5a1fbb1e)